 I Am The Eggpod

 Chris Shaw – of the celebrated Sgt.
 Pepper Photos project – puts the collected works of The Beatles under the microscope with the help of guests including Iain Lee, Samira Ahmed, Kate Robbins, Rob Manuel, John Rain and David Quantick.
+Oh and me, on the contentious subject of the Yellow Submarine soundtrack album (which you can find here).
 As well as considering the music, the main focus is on the guest’s relationship with each record and the circumstances in which they first heard it, and again I’d say this is the best Beatles analysis I’ve found this side of Mark Lewisohn.

 You can find I Am The Eggpod on Twitter here.